Aranmanai 4: Production

-Aranmanai 4 is the second collaboration of both the lead actresses with Sundar for Raashi is after Aranmanai 3 (2021), for Tamannaah is after Action (2019), and also second collaboration between both actress after Bengal Tiger (2015).

 In mid-January 2023, Vijay Sethupathi was cast as the lead in the fourth instalment of the Aranmanai film series, helmed by Sundar C. However, due to scheduling conflicts, Sethupathi stepped down, and Sundar took over the lead role.
 Later in March 2023 Raashii Khanna and Tamannaah Bhatia were chosen as the lead actresses, both are marking their second collaboration with Sundar, for Khanna after Aranmanai 3 (2021), Bhatia after Action (2019).
-Santhosh Prathap secured a pivotal role alongside Kovai Sarala, Yogi Babu, VTV Ganesh, Delhi Ganesh, Rajendran and Singampuli.
 In the Telugu partially reshot version, Vennela Kishore and Srinivasa Reddy were cast instead of Yogi Babu and VTV Ganesh.
 Additionally, Sundar reunited with the musical duo Hiphop Tamizha for the project.
+Sundar revealed that he was inspired by Assamese folklore when scripting the film.

 Principal photography commenced in March 2023 and wrapped by mid-September.
 The Central Board of Film Certification (CBFC) issued Aranmanai 4 a U/A certificate with a single alteration, resulting in a duration of 147.22 minutes.
-In contrast, Baak received a U/A certificate with three alterations and has a duration of 150.07 minutes.
+In contrast, Baak received the same certificate with three alterations and a duration of 150.07 minutes.

 Music

 The film's soundtrack album and background score were composed by Hiphop Tamizha in his sixth collaboration with Sundar C, after Aambala (2015), Aranmanai 2 (2016), Kalakalappu 2 (2018), Vantha Rajavathaan Varuven (2019) and Action (2019).
 The music rights were purchased by Think Music.
-The first single, titled "Achacho / Panchuko" was released on 14 April 2024.
+The first single, titled "Achacho" was released on 14 April 2024.
 The second single, titled "Jo Jo" was released on 29 April 2024.
 The Tamil album featuring 5 tracks and Telugu album featuring 4 tracks were released on 2 May 2024 along with the film.